rajdeepd/deeplearningai/microsoft-semantic-kernel/6_kitchen-that-responds-to-your-i'm-hungry.md

 Next we are going to make a sequential planner.
 Before we made an action planner.

 I want it to do the following.
 Tomorrow is Valentine's day.
 I need to come up with a poem.
 Translate the poem to French.
 This essentially gonna require two plugins, essentially one that can write the poem and the other that can translate.
 I'm going to call the planner.

-All right, so we're gonna create plan, async.
-You know, we're built, we're architected in C-sharp where people ask, why is there a wait and like async everywhere?
+We're gonna create plan, async.
+Why is there a wait and like async everywhere?

-You know, this is enterprise software, people doing stuff.
+ This is enterprise software, people doing stuff.
-So I apologize, but in the end, you will thank us for all of our attendance to things that can happen asynchronously because we live in a network world, right?

 Let us print out the plan steps.
-So let's see what happens.
-I'm going to bring in the literate friend plugin.
+We are going to bring in the literate friend plugin.
 It's got three functions.
 One is able to write a poem, one is able to translate.
-I think the other one is to summarize something,
+Third one is to summarize something,

-I'm gonna ask it to make a plan to address this ask and let's see what happens.
-If things work out the way we want, it's gonna realize that I need to write a poem and I need to translate it and so it pulled out two functions to use and you're like well great well can you use them absolutely so what I want to do is see what happens what happens when I have it actually tell me what it created and it says tomorrow's the Valentine's.
+I'm going to ask it to make a plan to address the ask and let's see what happens.
+If things work out the way we want, it's going to realize that I need to write a poem and I need to translate it and so it pulled out two functions to use and you're like well great well can you use them absolutely so what I want to do is see what happens what happens when I have it actually tell me what it created and it says tomorrow's the Valentine's.
 I need to come up with a poem, that's my ask.